BarbeRousseLibre/hermessenger/README.md

 - Logged mail are having all datas from the request, plus a bool (true|false) showing if a copy/receipt was asked from the client.

+## Missing features before first release

+- A honey-pot for protection against smartest bot and AI, invisible to real user / client.

+- Adding TOML support and removes from src/var/variables.php anything that could lead administators to break code by accident, making Hermessenger easier to setup and tweak around.

+About : When achieve, Hermessenger will be considered secure, working and tested for most scenario.
+It will be considered by me as ready for production use.

+## Things to do before first release

+- Complete "missing features before first release"

+- Parsing code to harmonize style

 ## Missing features, things to do & work-in-progress

 - Captcha / «Are you a human?» / Question, that are efficient but at the same time does not rely on third-party services (such as Google) and does not collect any datas.